Environmental indicators

 Greenhouse gas (GHG) reduction targets |

-The Group has set GHG emission reduction targets in line with reaching net zero by 2050 and limiting global warming to 1.5 °C. Our GHG reduction targets (all against 2021 baseline) are:
+The Group has set GHG emission reduction targets in line with the Science Based Targets initiative (SBTi) and reaching net zero by 2050.
+Our GHG reduction targets (all against 2021 baseline) are:

 |